 22. See If You Can Find Your Way Out of Michigan Corn Mazes and Jump on a Hay Ride!

 Fall is such a fun time to play outside!
 There are so many things to do including CORN MAZES!
 It's one of our favorite things to do in September and October as it seems to be a fall tradition with many families.

 If you are like me, the idea of "sleeping" inside a tent with stifling heat in the middle of July is no bueno.
 Instead, I like to camp in the fall when I can cuddle up with a blanket after an evening sitting around the fire making smores.

 Where should you go camping?
 Michigan KOA's are great places to camp for sure.

-Speaking of smores, a few avid campers and I created an AMAZING list of camping food ideas (with recipes and photos) to make your planning easier.
+Speaking of smores, a few avid campers and I created an AMAZING list of camping food ideas (with recipes and photos) and a camping food hacks checklist to make your planning easier.

 Did you know September is one of the best times to view Michigan Elk?
 Their breeding season, or rut, is around September 1-20th!
 Grab our Michigan Elk Viewing guide that tells you the best places to spot Michigan elk!